IkoMosiEntertainmentHub/Nuvio-Logo-Collection/README.md

 ---
 ## 📊 Collection Progress

-Progress is automatically calculated from the folders currently present in `Nuvio Collections`.
+Progress is automatically calculated from the collection folders currently present in this repository.

 The target list is maintained in [`progress.json`](./progress.json).